 - Elevation: Higher up means you’ll see the sun longer, so darkness takes its time.

 - Air clarity: Dust, pollution, and humidity can scatter light longer, softening the dark.
+This also plays into light pollution and sky visibility.

 The Twilight Breakdown